sara-nl/Open-Benchmarking/README.md

 This is an effort in [SURF Open InnovationLab](https://www.surf.nl/en/the-surf-cooperative/surf-open-innovation-lab) for open and flexible benchmarking effort for experimental computing architectures.
 We will be using [Reframe](https://github.com/eth-cscs/reframe), a regression testing framework for HPC systems from [CSCS](https://www.cscs.ch) for this purpose.

-The set of tests are meant to be minimal set of benchmarks to understand first hand performance characteristics of the new system at the node level.
-It can help indentify specific bottlenecks and make the way for more specialised bechmarking and testing.
-These tests are itself complete in a sense that, compilation, execution and extraction of performance numbers are automated once the programming envrionment and paths are set properly.
+The set of tests are meant to be the minimal set of benchmarks to understand performance characteristics of the at the node level.
+It can help identify specific bottlenecks and make the way for more specialised benchmarking and testing.
+These tests are itself complete in a sense that, compilation, execution and extraction of performance numbers are automated once the programming environment and paths are set properly.

-Currently, we are supporting following benchmarks.
+Currently, the following benchmarks are included.

 1. HPL (High Performance LinPack)
 2. HPCG (High Performance Conjugate Gradient)